St Lucy's Church, Gozo: Present church

 The chapel was rebuilt by a local priest Reverend Mikelang Dandalone by the end of the 18th century.
-The church gained quite an importance between 1848 u 1851 when it was made a vice-parish church as the main parish church of St Gregory in Kerċem was still under construction.
+The church gained quite an importance between 1848 and 1851, when it was made a vice-parish church as the main parish church of St Gregory in Kerċem was still under construction.
 The church was expanded between 1951 and 1952.
 The church was consecrated once more by Bishop Giuseppe Pace on November 9, 1952.

 Feast

-The church celebrates the feast of Saint Lucy every year on the Sunday closest to December 13. prior to 1990 the feast was only celebrated in the church not externally however in 1991 it was decided to organise external festivities which still take place till this day.
+The church celebrates the feast of Saint Lucy every year on the Sunday closest to December 13.
+Prior to 1990 the feast was only celebrated in the church not externally however in 1991 it was decided to organise external festivities which still take place till this day.
 These past few years, Scandinavian tradition of celebrating St Lucy's day have been incorporated in the local feast.
 On the eve of the feast 5 local girls dress as Lucia with candles on their head.
 A bonfire is lit in the square and the candles lit.
 The a procession follows to the church.
 Lucia buns are also made on the day.
 The main part of the feast is the procession with the statue of St Lucy, the work of Wistin Camilleri (1920), in the streets near the church.